 Southern California has many great outdoor adventures and Joshua Tree National Park is one not to miss.
 This park is in a high desert location and its hiking trails in the deserts and mountains draw many outdoor enthusiasts.
 49 Palms oasis hike is an easy option to get a taste of the park.

 49 Palms oasis hike is just off the main road – Twentynine Palms highway.
-If you still need more information or last minute updates information center for Joshua Tree National Park is just 5 miles down this road.
+If you still need more information or last-minute updates information center for Joshua Tree National Park is just 5 miles down this road.
 They will have maps and can answer any of your questions and suggest another hiking idea.
-While visiting this information center take little bit of time and enjoy Oasis of Mara walk.
+While visiting this information center takes a little bit of time and enjoy the Oasis of Mara walk.

 The initial climb is quite strenuous, so pace yourself according to your abilities.
 When resting during the hike take nature pictures of desert plants, if lucky you can spot wildlife too.

 49 Palms oasis hiking trail has a couple of spots on the way up to where you can rest in the shade and take a break from the desert sun.
 Once you reach the top there will be an arrow showing that the correct way is to the right.
 This is also a good spot to view breathtaking mountains and deserts landscape and take great pictures.